srmcnutt/ember/README.md

 - FMC_USER
 - FMC_PASSWORD

-If any of them are not present, Emeber will interactively prompt you for the information.
+If any of them are not present, Ember will interactively prompt you for the information.